steveshogren/blog-source/source/_posts/2015-11-24-managing-self-organizaing-teams.markdown

 their teammates for such behavior with a firm comment immediately, e.g. "that is inappropriate for a professional."

+The more experienced the developer, the more they are expected to demonstrate these tenants.
+A less experienced developer is afforded more obstinance and single-mindedness, but the most experienced are expected to weigh every option and lead by example in every way.

+Leadership is driven through consensus.
+If a developer wishes to make a change, they must build consensus with the team and get a majority vote.
+If a majority vote cannot be made, the onus is on the individual to modify their suggestion to make it more acceptable or drop the suggestion.

+### Development Team Expectations

+The most powerful tool we have are retrosepectives.
 Retrospectives are mandatory, as they are the primary way for the team to improve and communicate issues.
 If you do not approve of the format or the frequency, convince the team to make a change.

 Team formation and working agreements are decided on by the team, with the whole development staff providing insight.
 No new team may form without the consent of the development staff at large.
-The team's working agreements must adhere to the common goals of information sharing, training, high code quality, low defect rates, automated regression, and regular automated builds and deployment.
-Pair programming is not mandatory by a team, but can be replaced with alternate working agreements that are approved by the larger technical staff.
+All teams must have working agreements that adhere to the goals of: information sharing, rapid training, high code quality, low defect rates, automated regression, and regular automated builds and deployment.

+The "default" method for every team should be pair programming and TDD.
+These are not mandatory, but can be replaced with alternate working agreements if approved by the larger technical staff.
+Any deviations from the default should be documented and reviewed regularly.

 ### Development Manager Expectations